Karen A. Goraleski, CEO

-Karen A. Goraleski is Executive Director of the American Society of Tropical Medicine and Hygiene.
-ASTMH, located in Oakbrook Terrace, Illinois and founded in 1903, is the largest international scientific organization of experts dedicated to reducing the worldwide burden of tropical infectious diseases and improving global health.
+Karen A. Goraleski is CEO of the American Society of Tropical Medicine and Hygiene.
+ASTMH, located in Arlington, Virginia and founded in 1903, is the largest international scientific organization of experts dedicated to reducing the worldwide burden of tropical infectious diseases and improving global health.
 The Society accomplishes this through generating and sharing scientific evidence, informing health policies and practices, fostering career development, recognizing excellence, and advocating for investment in tropical medicine/global health research.

 Goraleski has testified before Senate Appropriation Sub-Committees making the case for strong tropical medicine research funding and is a frequent moderator of Hill briefings on a range of science policy issues.
 She’s authored letters to the editor published in The New York Times and The Washington Post.
-She currently serves on the board of the Global Health Council and is a Steering Committee member of the Global Health Technologies Coalition (GHTC).
-Previously, she served on the board of the Campaign for Public Health.
+She currently serves on the Advisory Board of the NIH’s Fogarty International Center and the Steering Committee of the Global Health Technologies Coalition (GHTC).
+Previously, she served on the boards of the Global Health Council and the Campaign for Public Health.

-Prior to joining ASTMH in 2010, Goraleski was Vice President of Public Health Partnerships at Research!America, an advocacy alliance located in Alexandria, Virginia, that works to make research to improve health a much higher national priority.
-She expanded the organization’s national public health research advocacy efforts and established its first global health research advocacy program that included the Paul G. Rogers Society for Global Health Research, named for the late Honorable Paul G. Rogers.
+Prior to joining ASTMH in 2010, Goraleski was Vice President of Public Health Partnerships at Research!America, an advocacy alliance located in Arlington, Virginia that works to make research to improve health a much higher national priority.
+She expanded the organization’s national public health research advocacy efforts and established its first global health research advocacy program that included the Paul G. Rogers Society for Global Health Research, named for the late Congressman.